DaforLynx/ranger-ttrpg/Rulebook.md

 # Coffee
 Each Ranger has a supply of coffee beans which is replenished after every mission.
 This is represented by a coffee count of 3 per player.
 At the beginning of each day, the party decides who will donate enough of their bean stash to make a full pot (in other words, one party member must decrease their coffee count by one).
-Drinking coffee at the beginning of the day gives the Ranger one Caffeine Rush (explained below).
+Drinking coffee at the beginning of the day gives the Ranger one Rush (explained below).
 If, for whatever reason, a Ranger goes without coffee in the morning, they must roll a WIT check.
 If they fail, they are tired and grumpy for the whole day, suffering a -1 to their highest stat (choose one if there's multiple).
-### Caffeine Rush
+### Rush
-Caffeine Rush is given to players by the Narrator at various points in the game.
-All Caffeine Rush wears off by the morning.
+Rush is given to players by the Narrator at various points in the game.
+All Rush wears off by the morning.
 It is given:
 - When a player's Ranger drinks coffee in the morning.
 - When one or more players make an incredibly immersive in-character roleplay moment.
 - When a player makes a deeply clever and surprising action.
 - Whenever the Narrator damn wants.
-Caffeine Rush can be used by players whenever *any* die has been rolled to:
+Rush can be used by players whenever *any* die has been rolled to:
 - give a +1 or -1 bonus/penalty to the roll
 - reroll the die and use either the higher or lower value between the original roll and the reroll
 # Animal Companions
 If a player so chooses, they may spend 4 RP on an animal companion at character creation and at any point between missions during the campaign.
 A player can have as many animal companions as they want, but they are solely the player's responsibility.
 Animal companions may also be given as part of a mission or story, the stats of which are decided by the Narrator.
-Animal companions share Caffeine Rush with their owner.
+Animal companions share Rush with their owner and can use it in all the same ways.
 They act during the players' turn and do *not* have to act at the same time as their owner.
 They share all combat rules with players except for stealth; it is not a given that they are undetectable.
 An animal companion can be any creature of reasonable size plausible to the setting. *Ask the Narrator*.
 Choose either a **small** or **large** creature, then give them a talent from the lists below.
 ### Small
 *Less than the size of a labrador*